fledge-iot/fledge/python/foglamp/plugins/south/cc2650poll/README.rst

 Known issues:
 =============
-1. If device is wrongly addressed or is not switched on when FogLAMP server is started, then the behaviour of this plugin is unpredictable.

-2. Since the plugin runs in a separate process and its shutdown is controlled by the central FogLAMP server, pressing CTRL-C does not terminate the process properly.
+Since the plugin runs in a separate process and its shutdown is controlled by the central FogLAMP server, pressing CTRL-C does not terminate the process properly.